 Recommended Supplies to Include in a Basic 72 Hour Kit:

 Keep in mind your kit may vary depending on your individual needs and will also vary depending on whether it’s designed for sheltering-in-place or bugging out.
 You’ll want to store your supplies in a backpack or duffle bag (don’t make it too heavy).
 You may want to start with a pre-configured kit and then add to it as you deem necessary.
-The pre-configured kits come with decent backpacks, but you may want to upgrade to a larger bag like some of these backpacks from Walmart.
+The pre-configured kits come with decent backpacks, but you may want to upgrade to a larger bag.

 - Water – One gallon of water per person per day, for drinking and sanitation.
 You might choose bottled water or water pouches.
 It’s also recommended you have some way to filter and disinfect more water (LifeStraw and/or water purification tablets).